2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Women attend a candlelight vigil in Washington on June 26, two days after the U.S. Supreme Court overturned Roe vs. Wade, ending federal abortion protections.
 Photo by Jemal Countess/UPI | License Photo

-In June Ketanji Brown Jackson became the first Black woman on the Supreme Court.
-Jackson, 51, was sworn in following the retirement of Associate Justice Stephen Breyer, who ascended to the high court in 1994 and announced his resignation earlier this year.
+In June, Ketanji Brown Jackson became the first Black woman on the Supreme Court.
+Jackson, 51, was sworn in following the retirement of Justice Stephen Breyer, who ascended to the high court in 1994 and announced his resignation earlier this year.

 Jackson was a judge on the U.S. Court of Appeals for the District of Columbia Circuit for about a year before ascending to the Supreme Court.
 Previously, she was a public defender and was Biden's first Supreme Court nominee.
 Biden had promised during his campaign for president in 2020 that he would nominate a Black woman to the court.

 The Senate narrowly confirmed Jackson in April by a 53-47 vote.
-Most Republicans argued that her track record as a judge showed she is weak on crime -- an assessment that the American Bar Association rejected -- and some like Sen. Lindsey Graham of South Carolina opposed her because they supported a different candidate for the post.
+Most Republicans argued that her track record as a judge showed she is weak on crime -- an assessment that the American Bar Association rejected -- and some like Sen. Lindsey Graham, R-S.C., opposed her because they supported a different candidate for the post.

-In November, Jackson wrote her first opinion in a dissent alongside Justice Sonia Sotomayor, objecting to the Supreme Court's decision to reject an appeal from Davel Chinn, the death row inmate, who was convicted of a 1989 murder in Dayton.
+In November, Jackson wrote her first opinion in a dissent alongside Justice Sonia Sotomayor, objecting to the Supreme Court's decision to reject an appeal from Davel Chinn, the death row inmate who was convicted of a 1989 murder in Dayton, Ohio.

 Several reports found that the world was still not doing enough to combat climate change, which contributed to longer droughts and stronger storms over the past year.